Iran aims for baby boom, but are Iranians in the mood?

 INCENTIVES

-The government's current strategy is comprised of stopping the population control programs and increasing financial incentives to get married and have children.
+The government's current strategy is comprised of stopping the population control programmes and increasing financial incentives to get married and have children.

 "The budget for the population control program was completely eliminated and currently there is no such program in the health ministry," Health Minister Marzieh Vahid Dastjerdi was quoted as saying by Iranian media in August.